-On successful completion of this course students will: |
+On successful completion of the course students will be able to:

-1. gain appropriate skills in research methodology in art theory and history;
+1. Gain appropriate skills in research methodology in art theory and history;

-3. develop the ability to critically evaluate a given work of art, within its cultural context.
+3. Develop the ability to critically evaluate a given work of art, within its cultural context;

-4. develop the ability to express informed analysis in written and verbal form.
+4. Develop the ability to express informed analysis in written and verbal form.

-Lecture: for 2 hour(s) per Week for Full Term
+Face to Face On Campus 2 hour(s) per Week for Full Term

 Face to Face On Campus 1 hour(s) per Week for Full Term